-- 11. With approval of the high school principal or his/her designee and the college's chief academic officer or chief student development administrator, a student may concurrently enroll in: - a.
-One College Transfer Pathway and one Career Technical Education Pathway or - b.
-Two Career Technical Education Pathways or - c.
-One Career Technical Education Pathway and one Workforce Continuing Education Pathway - 12.
-A student who completes the CTE certificate or diploma may continue in the same traditional AAS program of study as long as they are still eligible for CCP.
+- 14. With approval of the high school principal or his/her designee and the college's chief academic officer or chief student development administrator, a student may concurrently enroll in: - a.
+One College Transfer Pathway and one curriculum Career Technical Education Pathway or

+- b.
+Two curriculum Career and Technical Education Pathways or - c.
+One curriculum Career Technical Education Pathway and one Workforce Continuing Education Pathway - 15.
+A student who completes the CTE certificate or diploma may continue in the same traditional, parent AAS program of study as long as they are still eligible for CCP.
 In order to continue, the program code should be changed to reflect the traditional AAS program code.
-The student type will remain CCPP and their student code will remain CTE. - 13.
-Colleges are responsible for adhering to external agency guidelines that may restrict CCP students from enrolling in specific programs. - 14.
-CCP students may not enroll in developmental courses. - 15.
-CCP students may enroll in supplemental courses. - 16.
-CCP students may not audit courses. - 17.
+The student type will remain CCPP and their student code will remain CTE in accordance with Student Coding guidelines. - 16.
+Colleges are responsible for adhering to external agency guidelines that may restrict CCP students from enrolling in specific pathways programs. - 17.
+CCP students may not enroll in transitional courses. - 18.
+CCP students may enroll in supplemental courses. - 19.
+CCP students may enroll in curriculum transition courses but may not enroll in noncurriculum transition courses, - 20.
+CCP students may not audit courses. - 21.
 Students enrolled in Adult High School, Adult Basic Education, or Adult Secondary Education are not eligible for Career and College Promise.

-■ Workforce Continuing Education Pathway: (Juniors and Seniors)
+■ Workforce Continuing Education Pathway (WCEP): (Juniors and Seniors)